 We’ll also give you pointers on where an average investor can purchase these funds, and what to watch out for when you set up your investment accounts.

-Let’s begin by discussing one of the major differences between these two index funds: investment focus.
+Let’s now discuss one of the major differences between these two index funds: investment focus.

 VTI’s Investment Focus